simkka/rips-la-2024/fusion_software/README_fusion.md

-#Network Fusion for Vaccination Probability Estimation

-##Overview
+# Network Fusion

+## Overview

 This project integrates egocentric and sociocentric datasets to estimate vaccination probabilities across a population network.
 The code processes demographic data, constructs an egocentric mixing matrix, and iteratively updates vaccination probabilities using both egocentric and sociocentric information.

-#Required Libraries:
+## Required Libraries:

-numpy
+* numpy
-pandas
+* pandas
-networkx
+* networkx
-matplotlib
+* matplotlib
-tqdm
+* tqdm
-re
+* re

-#The code uses three primary data files:
+## The code uses three primary data files:

-NDSSL Node and Connection Data: contact_marginal.csv: Contains sociocentric connection data between individuals. demog_person.csv: Contains demographic data of individuals.
+NDSSL Node and Connection Data:
+* contact_marginal.csv: Contains sociocentric connection data between individuals.
+* demog_person.csv: Contains demographic data of individuals.

 GraphML Network File:
-g_full_union.graphml: Contains the network structure of individuals and their attributes for constructing the egocentric mixing matrix.
+* g_full_union.graphml: Contains the network structure of individuals and their attributes for constructing the egocentric mixing matrix.

-#How to Run the Code
+## How to Run the Code

 1. Load Node and Connection Data